-Israel is home to 40,000 asylum-seekers who arrived in Israel from Africa through Sinai.
+Israel is home to around 30,000 asylum-seekers who arrived in Israel from Africa through Sinai.
 The State and most Israeli media outlets label those people as “infiltrators”, a term originally used in the 1950s to denote Palestinian refugees who entered Israel at first to salvage their belonging and work their lands and then to commit sabotage and terror attacks.
 The use of this term is intended to portray asylum-seekers as a security threat.
 Asylum-seekers is the legal term used to denote people who left their country and arrived to another country and declared that they will be in danger if returned to their homeland.
 The review of the individual asylum claim of the asylum-seeker is the process of examining whether the person is a refugee or not.
 However, the State finding a person to be a refugee or not has only a declarative role.

 A refugee, as stated in the Convention Relating to the Status of Refugees, is a person “who owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable, or owing to such fear, is unwilling to avail himself of the protection of that country.”